Plaek Phibunsongkhram: 1957 coup and exile

 In February 1957, public opinion turned against Phibun at the end of his second term when his party was suspected of fraudulent practices during an election, including the intimidation of the opposition, buying votes, and electoral fraud.
 In addition, critics of Phibun accused him of a lack of respect for the Thai monarchy, as the anti-aristocratic prime minister had always sought to limit the role of the monarchy to a constitutional minimum and had taken on religious functions that traditionally belonged to the monarch.
-For example, Phibun led the celebrations of the 2500th anniversary of Buddhism in 1956/57 instead of the King Bhumibol Adulyadej, who was openly critical of Phibun.
+For example, Phibun led the celebrations of the 2500th anniversary of Buddhism in 1956–57 instead of the King Bhumibol Adulyadej, who was openly critical of Phibun.
 On 16 September 1957, Phibun was eventually overthrown in a coup d'etat by members of the Royal Thai Army under the command of Field Marshal Sarit Thanarat, who had earlier sworn to be Phibun's most loyal subordinate.
 Sarit was supported by many royalists who wanted to regain a foothold, and there were rumours that the United States was "deeply involved" in the coup.

 Phibun was then forced into exile after the coup, first fleeing to Cambodia, but later settled in Japan after Sarit's new regime rejected his requests to allow him to return to Thailand.
 In 1960, Phibun briefly travelled to India to be a monk in the Buddhist temple in Bodhgaya.

 Death

 Phibun died on 11 June 1964 from heart failure in Tokyo, Japan.

-After his death, Phibun's ashes were transferred to Thailand in an urn and decorated with military honours in Wat Phra Sri Mahathat (also called "The Temple of Democracy") he had founded in Bang Khen.
+After his death, Phibun's ashes were transferred to Thailand in an urn and decorated with military honours in Wat Phra Si Mahathat (also called "The Temple of Democracy") he had founded in Bang Khen.